sikawit/FarewellSI126/README.md

 ## Congrats!

-To celebrate my GSX-TU75 classmates at Siriraj Hospital (SI) -- more than a half of the class still study at the same faculty LoL, actually, in the parallel world, I would be graduated at SI -- who will become doctors to serve this country, I decided to code the automated script to congratulate them in the lonely holidays in Thailand.
-Thanks to the SI students union website that allow anyone to write their remembrances anonymously, based on Google Form service, it's possible to code this easy script to write for a lot amount of text with almost error-free to all of my classmates.
+To celebrate my GSX-TU75 classmates (and my friends) at Siriraj Hospital (SI) -- more than a half of the class still study at the same faculty LoL, actually, in the parallel world, I would be graduated at SI -- who will become doctors to serve this country, I decided to code the automated script to congratulate them in the lonely holidays in Thailand.
+Thanks to the SI students union website that allow anyone to write their remembrances anonymously, based on Google Form service, it's possible to code this easy script to write for a lot amount of text with almost error-free to all of my friends.

 ## What do I do in this project - in a nutshell and in a human language